Toggle: English / Spanish

 Severe newborn jaundice may occur if the baby has a condition that increases the number of red blood cells that need to be replaced in the body, such as:

 - Blood type mismatch between the mother and baby

 - Bleeding underneath the scalp (cephalohematoma) caused by a difficult delivery

 - Higher levels of red blood cells, which is more common in small-for-gestational-age babies and some twins

 - Lack (deficiency) of certain important proteins, called enzymes

 Things that make it harder for the baby's body to remove bilirubin may also lead to more severe jaundice, including:

-- Congenital infections, such as rubella, syphilis, and others
+- Infections present at birth, such as rubella, syphilis, and others

 - Diseases that affect the liver or biliary tract, such as cystic fibrosis or hepatitis